manish-garodia/manish-garodia/projects/dba-essentials-test/manage-instance-memory/shutdown-startup-instance/shutdown-startup-instance.md

     ORACLE instance shut down.
     ```

-    The Oracle Database shuts down in the immediate mode.
+    The Oracle Database shuts down immediately.

-4. View the current status of the Database Instance and verify that Oracle Database is not open.
+4. View the current status of the Database Instance.
+Verify that the Oracle Database is not open.

     ```
-    SQL><copy> select status from v$instance;</copy>
+    SQL> <copy>select status from v$instance;</copy>
     ```
     ```
     ERROR: